Everything to know about the near-total abortion ban in Alabama that everyone’s talking about today

 Staci Fox, president of Planned Parenthood Southeast, told the Associated Press that Collins’ bill was a “death sentence for women across this state.”

-It’s possible, then, that this Alabama bill won’t make it to the Supreme Court.
-That said, this is the most restrictive abortion bill to be proposed so far, which makes us even more concerned about the future of reproductive rights.
-As always, if you live in Alabama and feel strongly about this bill, contact your elected officials to let them know.
+This is the most restrictive abortion bill to be proposed—and now passed—so far, which makes us even more concerned about the future of reproductive rights.
+If you live in Alabama and feel strongly about this bill, contact your elected officials to let them know.
+And if you live outside of Alabama but still feel strongly about this, consider donating to organizations like Planned Parenthood if you are able.